franktpmvu/NeighborTrack/README.md

 # NeighborTrack
+the implement of NeighborTrack: Improving Single Object Tracking by Bipartite Matching with Neighbor Tracklets

 Single Object Tracking post processing method by using cycle consistency and neighbor(python version)

 some code are from OSTrack,Votchallenge,Ocean,TransT thanks these projects alot.